About Common Core

-Common Core will allow teachers more creativity and flexibility in their teaching while requiring a significant shift in instructional practice.
-These standards will require new approaches to help students master more critical thinking and problem-solving skills.
+Common Core standards will allow teachers more creativity and flexibility in their teaching while requiring a significant shift in instructional practice.
+Although there is some alignment between Tennessee’s standards and the Common Core, the Common Core requires a deeper engagement with a smaller number of standards than what the state currently requires.
+These standards will require new approaches to teaching, and students should expect enhanced rigor in their courses.
+Specifically, students will be required to master more critical thinking and problem-solving skills.
 For more details on changes in the classroom, please see the Instructional Shifts sections in the subject-area subpages.

 How will Common Core affect assessment in Tennessee?

-The transition to the Common Core will also include the adoption of new assessments.
-Starting in the 2014-15 school year, the current Tennessee Comprehensive Assessment Program (TCAP) tests in math and English Language Arts for grades 3-11 will be replaced by an online summative assessment comprised of a Performance Based Assessment (PBA) and an End-of-Year Assessment (EOY).
+The transition to the Common Core will also include the adoption of new assessments that will measure what students have learned under the new standards.
+Starting in the 2014-15 school year, these assessments will replace the current Tennessee Comprehensive Assessment Program (TCAP) tests in math and English Language Arts for grades 3-11.
+These assessments will be administered online and include a summative assessment comprised of a Performance Based Assessment (PBA) and an End-of-Year Assessment (EOY).
 Tennessee is working with a number of other states in the Partnership for Assessment of Readiness for College and Careers (PARCC) Consortium to design these new assessments.
-For more information on PARCC and assessment design, please visit http://www.parcconline.org/
+For more information on PARCC and assessment design, please visit http://www.parcconline.org/.

 What is the timeline for implementing the Common Core in Tennessee?